These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to describe flare-ups and worst-day symptoms

-Why: Veterans often describe their average day or current status at the exam, not realizing that M21-1 explicitly requires examiners to document the veteran's worst-day functioning and the impact of flare-ups.
+Veterans often describe their average day or current status at the exam, not realizing that M21-1 explicitly requires examiners to document the veteran's worst-day functioning and the impact of flare-ups.

-Do this instead: Prepare a written worst-day statement in advance describing the most severe episode in the past month.
+Instead: Prepare a written worst-day statement in advance describing the most severe episode in the past month.
 Hand it to the examiner and ask that it be considered in the evaluation.

 Impact: 20%-60% range - flare-up documentation can mean the difference between adjacent rating tiers